Topics to be covered:

 – Be able to apply these fundamentals to practical design problems

-– Understand the usefulness and limitations of airflow network tools and internal/external CFD to assess the natural ventilation potential of a building
+– Understand the usefulness and limitations of airflow network tools and CFD simulations to assess the natural ventilation potential of a building

-– Recognize design opportunities to use natural ventilation
+– Identify design opportunities to use natural ventilation

-The seminar will meet once a week for three hours.
-Each session will be divided into lecturing, student presentations, open discussion and practice time to work on real design problems.
-At the beginning of each class there will be a small quiz to solidify the learning of the previous session.
-Students will progressively work on a final project, based on the topics covered in class, and will briefly present their progress to their peers once a week.
-Weekly assignments will be divided into two parts: individual deliveries to assess each student’s skills to apply the fundamentals learnt in class, and team deliveries that will reflect the group’s ability to apply such fundamentals into a real design problem.
-The class project will culminate in detailed presentations during the last session, accompanied by a final report.
+The seminar will meet twice a week.
+Each session will be divided into lecturing, student presentations, and open discussion regarding real design problems.
+Students will progressively work on a final project, based on the topics covered in class, which they will present at of the session, accompanied by a final report.
+Weekly assignments will be divided into individual deliveries to assess each student’s skills to apply the fundamentals learnt in class, and team deliveries to capture the group’s ability to apply such fundamentals to the final project.

 Method of evaluation